NinePTH/Auto_Accept_LoL_Match/README.md

-Please install OpenCV and pyautogui before running the program.
+Please install OpenCV and pyautogui before running the program.<br>
 The program uses an image to detect the accept button.
 If your button is not in Thai language, please change the image to your language.